 The news portal Alo claimed in a text: “DESPERATE MOVE OF THE DPS!
 The information from the Secret Service leaked!
 Milo’s police are ready for action around the Serbian monasteries!”, that the representatives of the Montenegrin security structures will hide a particular quantity of weapons on August 29 (on the eve of the elections) on suitable locations near particular monasteries and other facilities of the Serbian Orthodox Church.
 According to the text, the plan was “to find” the weapons on Election Day, thanks to the alleged operational engagement, and to accuse the SPC’s representatives in Montenegro of the alleged armed conflict and “the violent overthrow of the government”, in order to try to influence the election result.

 Besides news portals, activists such as Vladislav Dajkovic were spreading the disinformation too.
 On his Facebook profile, he posted that after the opposition’s electoral victory, the DPS would send its groups to burn the flags of Montenegro, NATO, and the EU and cause unrest in order to present that the opposition wants to annul the statehood of Montenegro.
 His post was republished by numerous news portals: IN4S, Novosti, Srbija danas.

-Together with the news on the planned unrest, the news on the intended suspension of voting, because of a great turnout which is not in favor of the ruling party was also launched.
-Therefore, the IN4S news portal claimed that the suspension of voting would occur on the particular polling stations, under the guise of the alleged breach of the health measures of the NKT, in order to prevent the victory of the opposition.
+Together with the news on the planned unrest, the news on the intended suspension of voting because of a great turnout which is not in favor of the ruling party was also launched.
+Therefore, the IN4S news portal claimed that the suspension of voting would occur at the particular polling stations under the guise of the alleged breach of the health measures of the NKT, in order to prevent the victory of the opposition.